-The new disciplines of genomics, proteomics, and bioinformatics attempt to analyze and make sense of the data generated by the Human Genome Project and other genome projects.
-This course is an introduction to the computational techniques and algorithms which are used.
-Topics will include data base searches, pair-wise and multiple alignments, similarity searching, protein structure, gene mapping and genomic maps and simulation.
-This interdisciplinary course will be of interest to students in biology, molecular biology, ecology, evolutionary biology, biochemistry, industrial mathematics, and computational science.
+The new disciplines of genomics, proteomics, and bioinformatics analyze the deluge of DNA sequence data currently being generated.
+Topics include comparative structure of prokaryotic and eukaryotic genomes, genetic variation in humans and pharmacogentics, and genetic circuits and complex disease.
+Students will be introduced to the computational techniques and algorithms of bioinformatics, and use them to mine information about a gene and genome of their choice.
+Designed for students in biology, molecular biology, evolutionary biology, biochemistry, industrial mathematics, and computational science.
+Two hours of lecture and three hours of lab.
 Prerequisite: BIOL 201: Genetics and MATH 260: Applied Calculus or MATH 221: Elementary Applied Statistics, or permission of instructor.
 No programming experience is necessary, but a facility with computers is assumed.
-Pre-session, alternate years.
+Prerequisites: A course in genetics and calculus or statistics or permission of the instructor Pre-session, alternate years.